alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 I also noticed that my 2015 prediction placed 10% to 50% in a 5 year range, and 50% to 90% in a 20 year range.
-AGI is a long-tailed event, and there's a real possibility it's never viable, but a 5-20 split is absurdly skewed, so I'm adjusting accordingly.
+AGI is a long-tailed event, and there's a real possibility it's never viable, but a 5-20 split is absurdly skewed.
+I'm adjusting accordingly.

-While doing so, I decided to shift the 10% and 50% lines to be closer to present day.
-The remainder of the post is justifying this.
+Now we're at the hard part.
+Why did I choose to shift the 10% and 50% lines closer to present day?

 I Didn't Account for Better Tools